 Amyloidosis is considered a rare disease and is not well known.
 However, there is a belief within the medical community that this disease is not rare, it is underdiagnosed or diagnosed when it is too late to make a difference.
 The complexity of this disease makes diagnosis one of the biggest challenges affecting patient lives.
 It is not uncommon to hear from patients that it took multiple years and multiple doctors to ultimately arrive at a correct diagnosis, all the while the disease continues to progress.
 Until a cure is found, it is imperative to raise awareness within the medical community to close this educational gap so that a diagnosis can be determined much sooner, enabling effective treatments and therapies to slow the disease progression and improve patient survival.

-Continuing Medical Student Education: After every presentation we invite medical students interested in continuing to learn about amyloidosis to join our ASB Briefs mailing list.
-Today, that list numbers over 825!
+Continuing Medical Student Education: After every presentation we invite students interested in continuing to learn about amyloidosis to join our ASB Briefs mailing list.
+Today, that list numbers over 1,000!
 Each month we send a brief discussion about some aspect of the disease with a growing library of links to informative presentations / videos by medical experts, and announcements regarding advancements in treatment.
 The intention is to keep amyloidosis more front-of-mind and educate on the many facets of this complex and multi-systemic disease.

-SUPPORTING MEDICAL RESEARCH
+ADVANCING MEDICAL RESEARCH

 The second part of our mission is to help advance research.
 Research is at the core of developing new therapies to improve patient lives.
 Patients benefit from research through early access to novel therapies, new tests for earlier/easier diagnosis, and new approved treatments.
 However, research is expensive, takes many years, and is absolutely critical to the deepening of knowledge fueling these advancements.
 And while significant progress continues to be made, much more needs to be done.